-Thus, under the assumption (2.76), the condition (2.75) holds and guarantees that by averaging cost difference samples rather than differencing (independently obtained) averages of cost samples, the simulation error variance does not increase.
+Thus, under the assumption (2.77), the condition (2.76) holds and guarantees that by averaging cost difference samples rather than differencing (independently obtained) averages of cost samples, the simulation error variance does not increase.

 Let us finally note the potential benefit of using Q-factor differences in contexts other than rollout.
-In particular when approximating Q-factors $Q{k,\pi}(x_k,u_k)$ using parametric architectures (Section 3.3 in the next chapter), it may be important to approximate and compare instead the differences
+In particular when approximating Q-factors $Q{k,\pi}(x_k, u_k)$ using parametric architectures (Section 3.3 in Chapter 3), it may be important to approximate and compare instead the differences